 Habitats and beneficial uses within the estuary are protected through numerous regulatory frameworks.
 Morro Bay was established as California's first State Estuary in 1994 and was accepted into the National Estuary Program in 1995.
 Today, Morro Bay is one of the Environmental Protection Agency's 28 recognized National Estuaries.
-In 2007, the Morro Bay Estuary was incorporated into the California Department of Fish and Game's Marine Protected Areas.
+In 2007, the Morro Bay estuary was incorporated into the California Department of Fish and Wildlife's Marine Protected Areas.
 Through the Marine Protected Area designations, the intertidal and subtidal habitats within Morro Bay are protected as either a State Marine Recreational Management Area or a State Marine Reserve.
 All of these frameworks serve to protect important habitat for marine and migratory species.

-Zostera marina (eelgrass) is an important component of coastal habitat and provides diverse benefits to coastal marine and migratory species as well as substantial benefit in the form of ecosystem services.
-Eelgrass meadows are known to be highly sensitive to water clarity degradation.
+Zostera marina (eelgrass) is an important component of coastal habitat and provides diverse benefits to coastal marine and migratory species as well as substantial ecosystem services.
+Eelgrass meadows are known to be highly sensitive to poor water clarity.
 The Morro Bay estuary once supported the third largest remaining eelgrass beds in Southern California (Bernstein, et. al. 2011).
-Historic monitoring of eelgrass extent indicates that intertidal eelgrass beds may have spanned up to 500 acres in Morro Bay during the 1970s.
+Historic monitoring of eelgrass extent indicated that intertidal eelgrass beds may have spanned up to 500 acres in Morro Bay during the 1970s.
 In 2010, the Estuary Program estimated that eelgrass covered 176 acres.
 A survey from December 2017 estimated that just over 13 acres of eelgrass remained in Morro Bay (MBNEP, 2019).
-More recent eelgrass surveys from November 2020 indicated approximately 146 acres of eelgrass bay-wide (MBNEP, 2021a).
-This improvement is likely the result of multiple factors, including eelgrass restoration efforts, changing water quality conditions, shifting bay elevations, etc.
+A more recent eelgrass survey from fall 2021 indicated approximately 500 acres of eelgrass baywide (MBNEP, 2022).
+This improvement is likely the result of multiple factors, including changing water quality conditions, shifting bay elevations, and eelgrass restoration efforts.

-In addition to providing critical marine habitat, Morro Bay is also a popular destination for outdoor recreation.
-Recreational uses in the bay include kayaking, sailing, fishing, wildlife observing, and waterfowl hunting.
-Many of these uses are noted and protected as designated "Beneficial Uses" within the Central Coast Regional Basin Plan administered by the Water Board.
+In addition to providing critical marine habitat, Morro Bay is also a popular destination for outdoor recreation, supporting kayaking, sailing, fishing, wildlife observing, and waterfowl hunting.
+Many of these uses are protected as designated "Beneficial Uses" within the Central Coast Regional Basin Plan administered by the Water Board.

 Morro Bay is also an important center for commercial fishing and aquaculture operations.
 The bay is designated as a Harbor of Safe Refuge and is the only safe harbor between Santa Barbara and Monterey.
-Maintenance of the harbor as a port for fishing and recreational vessels requires frequent dredging operations.
+Maintenance of the harbor as a port for fishing and recreational vessels requires frequent dredging of the main channel.
 The harbor entrance is dredged annually by the Army Corps of Engineers (ACOE) to maintain a channel depth of approximately 40 feet mean lower low water (MLLW).
 More information on annual dredging can be found in the Estuary Program's annual Eelgrass Reports.